msintaha/SoundMap/README.md

 ![App Interface](./soundmap.png)

-### Visit the client and server folders to read the individual setup instructions
+**Note:** Visit the client and server folders to read the individual setup instructions